-TA5.2-D 1: The voting system MUST provide the option for synchronized audio output to convey the same information that is displayed visually to the voter, based on WCAG 2.0 and Section 508 guidelines.

-TA5.2-D 2: The voting system MAY only convey a write-in is present for read back on a hand marked ballot and the write-in is hand-written.

-TA5.2-D 3: The voting system MUST convey electronic write-ins to the voter exactly as they are entered.
+- TA5.2-D 1: The voting system MUST provide the option for synchronized audio output to convey the same information that is displayed visually to the voter, based on WCAG 2.0 and Section 508 guidelines. - TA5.2-D 2: If the ballot is hand-marked, and a write-in candidate has been voted for, then ‡the voting system MAYUST only convey that a write-in is present has been voted for, and MAY not convey the content of the write-in vote. for read back on a hand marked ballot and the write-in is hand-written. - TA5.2-D 3: The voting system MUST convey electronic write-ins to the voter exactly as they are entered.